MOCA 2.0® Update: Changes to Parts 2 & 4

 The current MOCA requirements remain in effect until Dec.
 31, 2015.
 Diplomates who need to complete requirements before Dec.
 31 to maintain their certificate should do so to avoid jeopardizing their certification status.
 The requirements for diplomates who are subspecialty certified will not change until MOCA 2.0 for subspecialties launches in 2017.

-For more information, click here to see a MOCA 2.0 FAQ.
+For more information, click here to learn more about MOCA 2.0.
 If you have any questions, please contact the ABA’s Communications Center at (866) 999-7501 or via email at coms@theABA.org for assistance Monday through Friday from 8 a.m. to 5 p.m.
 ET.

 James P. Rathmell, M.D.